 J. S. Bach.
 He’s the basis of everything else in Western tonal music.

-Chris has appeared as soloist with the St. Augustine Music Festival, the Jacksonville Symphony, the Savannah Symphony, and the Yamagata Symphony of Japan.
-In 2008, he toured Europe with the Pittsburgh Symphony.
-He also is a founding organizer of Prelude Chamber Music Camp along with Symphony colleagues Jeanne Majors and Vernon Humbert.
-He enjoys chamber music and appears with the San Marco Chamber Music Society and St. Augustine Music Festival.
-He made his viola debut in 2017 joining with the Vega String Quartet for a Mozart Quintet.
+I appeared as a soloist with the St. Augustine Music Festival, the Jacksonville Symphony, the Savannah Symphony and the Yamagata Symphony of Japan.
+In 2008, I toured Europe with the Pittsburgh Symphony.
+I am also a founding organizer of Prelude Chamber Music Camp along with Symphony colleagues Jeanne Majors and Vernon Humbert.

 Bachelor’s Degree in Applied Music, Eastman School of Music; Master’s Degree in Violin Performance, Indiana University.